 Lentils, rice and onions come together in this signature Middle Eastern dish to create a warm, savory and nutritious plant-based meal.
 Serve this authentic Mujadara recipe as a main course or a hearty side dish!

-One of my favorite restaurants to go to before I moved was a Lebanese restaurant that was walking distance from my house (I even walked there at 9-months pregnant)!
-I loved their falafel, tabbouleh and hummus (of course), and one of my favorite entrées was their mujadara.
+One of my favorite restaurants to go to before I moved was a Lebanese restaurant that was walking distance from my house (I even walked there at 9-months pregnant!).
+I loved their falafel and tabbouleh, but one of my favorite entrées was their mujadara.
 It seriously was pure comfort food.

-So how is it that these three ingredients, relatively mundane by themselves, could become a staple in Middle Eastern cuisine?
+But how can three relatively mundane ingredients by themselves (lentils, rice and onions) be so good?
 In my opinion, it's all about the crispy caramelized onions.
 When added to fluffy rice and perfectly cooked lentils, you end up with a combination of different flavors and textures that will keep you coming back for more!

-Green or brown lentils: The type of lentil really does matter.
+- Green or brown lentils: The type of lentil really does matter.
 Both green lentils and brown lentils stand up well in this dish, whereas red lentils and yellow lentils become too mushy.
-Black lentils (beluga lentils) would work too!
+Black lentils would work too!

-Caramelized onions: A yellow onion transforms into sweet, dark golden brown, crispy onions when cooked on the stovetop with olive oil and salt.
-The oil it's cooked in will be used in the mujadara to maximize flavor!
+- Caramelized onions: A yellow onion transforms crispy, sweet and dark golden brown when cooked on the stovetop with olive oil and salt.

 Many mujadara recipes combine the rice and lentils to cook together in the same pot, but I actually prefer to cook them separately.
 Yes, it adds an extra dish to clean but it ensures that you get the perfect texture of each element.
 Plus, you can make any or all of the three components in advance!